Features

 unset falls back to the engine root (legacy single-repo).

 Situational example.
-The graduation detector needs to scan your strategies.
+The graduation detector needs to scan your lessons.
 It

-asks np_content_dir, gets your overlay path, and scans there.
+asks np_content.content_dir, gets your overlay path, and scans there.
 A public clone

 with no overlay simply finds nothing and no-ops.